adminion/off-the-record/README.md

 See the [Contribution Guide](https://github.com/adminion/contributing) for more information on how to contribute, run tests, and generate coverage reports. _**NOTE** I haven't actually made any test for this repo yet... :D_

 ## LICENSE
-Copyright (c) 2014-2015 Jeff Harris and con
-All rights reserved.
+Copyright (c) 2014-2015 Jeff Harris and contributors All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: